Uganda Army (1962–1971): Increasing involvement in internal and foreign conflicts

 On 23 January 1964, the 1st Battalion mutinied following similar mutinies in Kenya and Tanzania.
 The soldiers were upset about the conditions of their service, and the slow progress of Africanisation in the officer corps.
 When Minister for Defence Felix Onama met with the mutineers to discuss their demands, they manhandled him and locked him up until he agreed to support their demands in the cabinet.
-The Ugandan government was only able to put down the mutineers with British assistance in form of the Scots Guards and Staffordshire Regiment.
-Regardless, the government agreed to meet the soldiers' demands, including an increase in pay as well as the Africanisation of the officers.
+The Ugandan government was only able to put down the mutineers with British assistance in the form of the Scots Guards and Staffordshire Regiment.
+Regardless, the government agreed to meet the soldiers' demands, including an increase in pay as well as the Africanisation of the officer corps.
 As a result of the latter agreement, Idi Amin was appointed commander of the 1st Battalion, while Shaban Opolot was made Army Commander.
 The mutiny also strongly impacted national politics, as Obote's government increasingly viewed the military as a potential threat as well as asset.
 In April 1964, the General Service Unit (GSU) was set up as a militarised intelligence agency and bodyguards to protect the government from civilian and military threats.
 The GSU was almost entirely composed of Langi.
 In addition, Obote decided to not only africanize the officer corps, but also reduce cooperation with the British military in general so that the latter had less leverage in Uganda.
 In late July 1964, the British Army completely withdrew from the country, while cooperation with Israel was increased to set up armoured forces well as an air force for the Uganda Army.
 The de facto success of the mutinies also proved very harmful to the UA soldiers' future discipline.

 While these internal developments affected the military, Uganda was drawn into the Simba rebellion of the Congo.
 Prime Minister Obote's government supported the Simba rebels, and Uganda Army soldiers occasionally fought alongside the Congolese insurgents against the Congo's Armée Nationale Congolaise (ANC).
-Border clashes between the two countries took place in 1964, and the Congolese launched air attacks on two Ugandan villages.
+Uganda Army troops also provided weaponry in exchange for gold to the rebels.
+Border clashes between the Uganda and Congo took place in 1964, and the Congolese launched air attacks on two Ugandan villages.
 Obote responded by further expanding in Uganda Army, as the 3rd Battalion was set up in February and the 4th Battalion in March 1965.
 There were also reports about Ugandan troops crossing the border in a raid targeting Mahagi and Bunia in retaliation for the Congolese air attacks.
+Around 15 March 1965, Uganda Army soldiers attacked ANC forces led by Mike Hoare which were in the process of retaking Mahagi from Simba rebels during Operation White Giant.